ManaliDeb/Instagram-Following-vs-Followers/README.md

 3. Do "pip install beautifulsoup4" in the terminal
 4. Replace existing files with your followers and following files
 5. Hit run!

+## Will be making this user friendly SOON!